Painters (Construction and Maintenance)

 Most painters work full time.
 Self-employed workers may be able to set their own schedule.

-Employment of painters is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Employment of painters is projected to show little or no change over the next ten years.

-The expected increase in new construction activity will continue to necessitate a need for painters.
+The expected increase in new construction will continue to create a need for painters.
 Investors who sell or lease properties also will require painters' services.
-However, many homeowners choose to paint themselves, which will temper the employment growth of painters.
+However, many homeowners choose to do painting themselves rather than hire workers for it, which will temper employment growth for painters.